sunildivyam/q-pedia-angular/README.md

 # QPediaAngular

-This project is an initiative to build a library of angular components for multiple business needs, like retail, education, e-commerce, science & research, and data analytics.
+This project is an initiative to build a library of angular components for multiple business needs, like retail, education, e-commerce, science & research, recruitment, entertainment and data analytics.

 ## Common Purpose Components:
 * GRIDS